Eddie Hobbs: Awards and posts held

+In 2005 Hobbs was awarded Honorary Patronage of the Trinity College Dublin University Philosophical Society.

 Hobbs was appointed by the Irish Government as a Director of the National Consumer Agency in 2007 having served on its interim board since 2005.
 Hobbs was criticised in 2008 by the Irish Independent for poor attendance of NCA board meetings, which he acknowledged and blamed on poor scheduling.
 Hobbs redesigned from the NCA in 2009, citing his discomfort with a loan given to another board member as well unhappiness with Minister for Enterprise Mary Coughlan, whom the NCA reported to.

+In 2011 Hobbs was made an honorary life member of the University College Dublin Law Society for his contributions as a consumer advocate.

 In 2013 Hobbs helped set up Own Our Oil, a citizens advocacy group focused on overhauling Ireland's oil and gas licensing regime, and made a pre-Budget submission in July 2013 calling for the sale of licences to be treated like development land rezoning, and subject to Capital Gains Tax of 66% to recover economic rents to the Irish people.
 In March 2014 Hobbs launched Own Our Oil – the Fight for Ireland's Economic Freedom, a compilation of essays from a multi-discipline team of writers covering, planning, environment, taxation, strategy, industry, geology, and history, commencing a national public briefing campaign.
 During the Irish Water controversy Hobbs has called for the redrafting of Article 10 of the Irish Constitution to return the ownership of all natural resources to The Irish People from ownership by The State which it took in the 1937 Constitution, reducing the State role to a trustee required to act in the common good but justiciable through the Courts when in breach of its duties.
 This was a move designed to alienate the ability of the State to sell off natural resources, including water to preserve itself during future crises.